 What happens after you refer

-We provide a summary letter so you have a clear record of outcomes and ongoing care needs.
+- Feedback to referrer: we provide a summary letter so you have a clear record of outcomes and ongoing care needs.

-Quick reference table
+Quick reference

-Consent reminder: Please ensure your patient understands you’re referring them to a private provider and that we will contact them to arrange an appointment.
+Consent reminder: please ensure your patient understands you’re referring them to a private provider and that we will contact them to arrange an appointment.

 Avoid common referral delays